5.3.1 Non-agency Payments

 - The payee's agreement to credit an amount paid to a third party or payment made as a transfer of property was obtained through coercion or harassment.
 (However, where the Registrar is informed about this after the payment has been credited, it will be necessary for the payee to object to the Registrar 's decision to credit the amount.)

-- The payer is claiming credit under section 71C of the CSRC Act for expenses for the child for which they are separately responsible.
+- The payer is claiming credit under CSRC Act section 71C for expenses for the child for which they are separately responsible.
 For example, the payer claims credit for child care costs for the days when the child resides with the payer.
 If the payer claims credit for a payment for which they and the payee are jointly responsible, and the amount does not relate to the payee's home, the Registrar has no basis of apportioning the payment and must credit the full amount.
 However, if there is evidence that parents have explicitly agreed about how much each party will pay, the Registrar will apportion responsibility according to their agreement.

 Example: Oliver, a payer, advises that they have recently paid $2000 towards private school fees for the child.
 Annalise does not agree that the parties intended this payment to be in lieu of child support.
 The Registrar agrees to credit this as a prescribed non-agency payment.
 Annalise then supplies emails in which Oliver agreed to take over payment of the private school fees in full.
 Oliver confirms the arrangement was made because Annalise could no longer afford to pay the fees and was going to remove the child from private education.
 The Registrar determines that in the circumstances Oliver is separately responsible for payment of the school fees and refuses to credit the amount.